-- When it comes to your hairstyle, wind and rain are known enemies.
-But if you want to keep your locks coiffed, gloomy weather isn’t the worst thing in the world, if you have a strong hairspray- or better yet, a setting+ anti-humidity spray, like this one from Oribe.
-Another alternative is minimally styling your hair, and just letting it breathe for a bit.
-Your hair will be healthier, longer and shinier for it, and you’ll get that cool, Kate Moss/ just rolled out of bed sort of look.
+An alternative is minimally styling your hair, and just letting it breathe for a bit.
+It may be hard, but your hair will be healthier, longer and shinier for it.
+Plus you’ll get that cool, Kate Moss/ just rolled out of bed sort of look.
 Pair it with lived in eyeliner and the coolest leather jacket you own and you’re golden!

-- And finally, living in a rainy place and trying to look your best at the same time will force you to become more resourceful and inventive.
-You will need to keep experimenting with different means of protecting your clothes, hair and make-up from the elements, but you’ll come out on the other side more prepared, more creative and ultimately, more stylish.
-After all, looking good in perfect weather is easy, doing the same when nature seems to be coming for you is playing the style game on expert mode 🙂
+And finally, living in a rainy place while trying to look your best, will force you to become more inventive.
+You will need to keep experimenting with different means of protecting your clothes, hair and make-up from the elements.
+But you will also come out on the other side more prepared, more creative and ultimately, more stylish.
+After all, looking good in perfect weather is easy!
+Doing the same when nature seems to be coming for you is playing the style game on expert mode 🙂

 So all, hopefully I’ve given you a new outlook on how to deal with the weather if you live in a gloomy climate.
-Thanks for reading, be sure to share and like the article if you found it useful/ funny/ an acceptable way to help pass your commute and see you here again soon!
+Thanks for reading, and be sure to share and like the article if you found it useful/ funny/ an acceptable way to help pass your commute!
+See you here again soon xoxo